hazelweakly/hazelweakly.me/src/_talks/platform-engineering-day-kubecon-eu-2025--so-you-want-to-hire-for-platform-engineering/slides.md

 - The part of the hiring process engineering leaders have control over
 - One way to view the differences between Platform Engineers, Infrastructure, SREs, etc.
-- How to think about skills your organization needs
+- How to think about skills your organisation needs
 - Hazel's Opinions and Experiences (which have been very successful!)

 ::right::